Hardik Pandya: T20Is

-Pandya made his Twenty20 International debut for India on 27 January 2016 at the age of 22, picking up 2 wickets against Australia.
+Pandya made his Twenty20 International (T20I) debut for India on 27 January 2016 at the age of 22, picking up 2 wickets against Australia.
 His first Twenty20 International wicket was Chris Lynn.
-In the second T20I against Sri Lanka cricket team at Ranchi, he batted ahead of Yuvraj Singh and MS Dhoni and hit 27 off 14 balls before becoming hat-trick victim of Thisara Perera.
-In Asia Cup 2016, Pandya smashed an 18-ball 31 helping India post a respectable score against Bangladesh.
+In the second T20I against Sri Lanka at Ranchi, he batted ahead of Yuvraj Singh and MS Dhoni and hit 27 off 14 balls before becoming hat-trick victim of Thisara Perera.
+In 2016 Asia Cup, Pandya smashed an 18-ball 31 helping India post a respectable score against Bangladesh.
 Later on, he also picked up a wicket to secure the win.
 In the next match against Pakistan he bowled his best figures of 3 for 8 which restricted Pakistan to 83.
 In a 2016 World Twenty20 match against Bangladesh on 23 March, Pandya took two crucial wickets in the last three balls of match's final over as India beat Bangladesh by one run.

-His career best bowling figures of 4 for 38 was achieved in the 3rd and final Twenty20 International against England on 8 July 2018, he got 33 Not Out in 14 balls, hitting the winning runs with a six off Jordan.
-Hardik became first Indian to take 4 wickets and score above 30 runs in a T20I in the same match.
+Pandya's career best bowling figures of 4 for 38 was achieved in the 3rd and final Twenty20 International against England on 8 July 2018, when he also scored 33 not out in 14 balls and hit the winning runs with a six off Chris Jordan.
+He became first Indian to take 4 wickets and score over 30 runs in the same T20I match.

-In September 2021, Pandya was named in India's squad for the 2021 ICC Men's T20 World Cup.
-However, Pandya failed to make an impact as was expected.
-He scored 11 against Pakistan, which India lost by 10 wickets.
-His subsequent innings of 23 against New Zealand did not help to further India's cause in the tournament as losing against New Zealand meant India crashed out of the World Cup despite winning big over inexperienced teams like Afghanistan, Scotland, and Namibia.
-Pandya was picked as an allrounder.
-However he only bowled 2 overs against New Zealand without picking any wickets and giving away 17 runs.
-His lack of runs and inability to contribute with the ball led to his dropping from the squad for the T20I series that followed the World Cup against New Zealand.
+In September 2021, Pandya was named in India's squad for the 2021 ICC Men's T20 World Cup after being declared fit to bowl his full quota of overs.
+Pandya scored 11 against Pakistan and 23 against New Zealand in defeats, as India crashed out of the World Cup despite big wins over Afghanistan, Scotland and Namibia.
+Pandya's bowling fitness came under scrutiny as he bowled only 4 overs across the tournament.
+He was dropped from the squad for the subsequent T20I series against New Zealand.

 In June 2022, Pandya was named India's captain for their T20I matches against Ireland.

-On July 7, 2022, Pandya achieved his first T20 international half-century against England at The Rose Bowl ground in Southampton, scoring 51 runs on 33 balls.
-Pandya also took 4 wickets, making him the first Indian player to record a half-century and take 4 wickets in a single T20 international match.
+On July 7, 2022, Pandya scored 51 runs off 33 balls, his maiden T20I half-century against England at Southampton.
+He also took 4/33, making him the first Indian player to record a half-century and take 4 wickets in the same T20I.

+2024 T20 World Cup

+In April 2024, Pandya was named the vice-captain of the Indian squad for the 2024 ICC Men's T20 World Cup.
+During India's successful T20 World Cup campaign, Pandya took 11 wickets and scored 144 runs at a strike rate of 150.
+In the final, he took 3 wickets, including those of Heinrich Klaasen and David Miller, and also bowled the last over of the match.
+At the conclusion of the tournament, Pandya became the first Indian all-rounder to be ranked number 1 in the T20I Rankings.